Brown Leadership Institute Faculty Profiles

 Leadership and Global Development

 Diana Graizbord is a PhD candidate in Sociology and a Doctoral Fellow in Brown's Graduate Program in Development and Inequality in the Global South.
 She holds an MA in International Affairs and Development from the New School and a BA from Sarah Lawrence College.
 Her research and teaching interests include the sociology of development and globalization, poverty and inequality, and international social policy.
 While her current research is focused on Latin America she has extensive research and practical development experience in Africa, Latin America and the Caribbean.
-Diana has previously taught courses in the Leadership Institute, as well as in the Sociology program at Brown University.
+Diana has previously taught courses in the Leadership Institute, as well as in the Sociology and Development Studies programs at Brown University.

 Leadership in Science, Technology and Medicine